COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 ==== `Inventory` <Inventory>

-// #figure(
+#figure(
-//  image("Images/inventory.png", width: 90%),
+ image("Images/inventory.png", width: 90%),
-//  caption: [Image of the Inventory with the player not having acquired any items yet.]
+ caption: [Image of the Inventory with the player not having acquired any items yet.]
-// )
+)
-[ENABLE IMAGE]

 / Function description: